Marke style CSA

 *Now 6 weeks!*

-Organic Spring CSA – $155.00
+Organic Spring CSA – $160.00

-Saturdays April 19-May 24, 10:00-4:00
+Saturdays April 18-May 23, 10:00-4:00

 Welcome the new season with our Spring CSA!
 Our unheated high tunnels produce a wide variety of greens before the outdoor garden begins.

 This 6 week share includes fresh greens, herbs, and salad roots (radishes, salad turnips).
 Each week choose 6 vegetables to take home.
+CSA Members pick up shares at the Small Farm store.

 Example of one week’s share: 1 head of lettuce, half pound of spinach, 1 bunch of cilantro, 1 bunch of radishes, 4 baby bok choy, 1 bunch of scallions